Brian Donlevy: Death

 Donlevy was operated on for throat cancer in 1971 and died from the disease on April 6, 1972, at the Motion Picture Country Hospital in Woodland Hills, Los Angeles, California.
 He was 71.
 His ashes were scattered over Santa Monica Bay.

+Appraisal

+According to his obituary in The Times, "Any consideration of the American 'film noir' of the 1940s would be incomplete without him".